gradio-app/gradio/guides/03_building-with-blocks/04_custom-CSS-and-JS.md

 Gradio comes with a set of prebuilt themes which you can load from `gr.themes.*`.
 You can extend these themes or create your own themes from scratch - see the [Theming guide](/guides/theming-guide) for more details.

 For additional styling ability, you can pass any CSS to your app using the `css=` kwarg.
 You can either the filepath to a CSS file, or a string of CSS code.

+**Warning**: The use of query selectors in custom JS and CSS is _not_ guaranteed to work across Gradio versions as the Gradio HTML DOM may change.
+We recommend using query selectors sparingly.

 The base class for the Gradio app is `gradio-container`, so here's an example that changes the background color of the Gradio app: